asyncapi/training/VIDEO_3_SCRIPT.md

 This video will help you understand what AsyncAPI is and how to continue learning about this Open-Source project.

 In this video, we'll talk about:
- - What is AsyncAPI?
+ - What is AsyncAPI
- - How did AsyncAPI come about?
+ - How did AsyncAPI come about
  - What AsyncAPI brings

  Ready?
 Let's get started!